machitgarha/parvaj/README.md

     -   🔥 Automatic detection of dependencies.
 Forget about what depends on what.

-    -   🧠 After finding where a unit (e.g. entity) lives, it remembers it.
-Don't worry, it is smart enough to check if it was moved around or has been renamed.
+    -   🧠 After finding where a unit (e.g. entity) lives, Parvaj remembers it.
+Don't worry, it is smart enough to check if it was moved around or was renamed.
 Just use it!

 ## Let's Install!